Senate 560

 Senate Bill 560

-A BILL to amend the Code of West Virginia, 1931, as amended, by adding a new article, designated §12-3B-1, §12-3B-2, §12-3B-3, §12-3B-4, §12-3B-5, §12-3B-6, §12-3B-7, and §12-3B-8, relating to creating the Financial Accountability Stable Token Act for financing and state payments; authorizing the use of qualifying stable tokens for payments to state vendors and contractors; establishing eligibility and reserve requirements; providing for administration and oversight by the State Treasurer; and providing for rulemaking and reporting; and providing for severability.
+A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new article, designated §12-3B-1, §12-3B-2, §12-3B-3, §12-3B-4, §12-3B-5, §12-3B-6, and §12-3B-7, relating to creating the Financial Accountability Stable Token Act; authorizing use of qualifying stable tokens for payments to state vendors and contractors; establishing eligibility and reserve requirements; providing for administration and oversight by State Treasurer; authorizing imposition of fees; and requiring rulemaking and reporting by State Treasurer.

 Be it enacted by the Legislature of West Virginia: